20 Top Social Media Monitoring Tools

 The above benchmarks are incredibly useful for brand optimization, too, as they depict a product or service’s total visibility and outreach.
 Social media benchmarking, in essence, is a dynamic market survey, one that is constantly updating and can help guide your strategy.

-Stats such as growth rate, community size, and fan engagement can all be benchmarked against close competitors and the industry average.
+Stats such as growth rate, community size, fan engagement and posting volume can all be benchmarked against close competitors and the industry average.
 Tools like Benchmark allow you to compare your own key metrics against those of your competitors to see where you stand in the industry.

 Regardless of products or services, campaign optimization is important for increasing customer retention, product availability, and price balancing.
-Social media benchmarking solutions help companies know where they stand based on the amount of effort they put into a campaign and compare key metrics to competing companies.
+Social media benchmarking solutions help companies know where they stand based on how much effort they put into a campaign and compare key metrics to competing companies.

-This chart shows the engagement of Burger King’s #KeepItRealMeals campaign on Instagram.
-Our site helps brands understand the performance of their campaigns and derive insights from the spikes and/or dips in post engagement.
+This dashboard shows the engagement of Nike’s #JustDoIt campaign across Facebook, Instagram and X over a period of 3 months and benchmarks it against the previous 3-month period.
+This helps brands understand the performance of their campaigns and derive insights from the spikes and dips in post engagement.

 Again, every product, and every service, is different.